 About the Project

-A 38,981-SF Energy Center (central utility plant) supports the campus and provides on-site power with a 650kW microturbine based trigeneration plant.
-The 62,512-SF Hospital Support Building provides outpatient services for the hospital, and was designed and constructed to OSHPD 1 requirements.
-The redevelopment and conversion of the existing 72,000-SF office building into the Viewridge MOB incorporated Kaiser Permanente’s Reimagining Ambulatory Design (RAD) principles, providing a patient-centered, design-driven approach to medicine.
-A 1,479-car parking structure which also provides 325kW of solar power to the campus.
-The solar array was brought online early, providing a large chunk of the temporary construction power for the project.
+An energy center supports the campus and provides on-site power with a 650kW microturbine-based trigeneration plant.
+The hospital support building provides outpatient services for the hospital and was designed and constructed to OSHPD 1 requirements.
+The redevelopment and conversion of the existing office building into the Viewridge Medical Office Building incorporated Kaiser Permanente’s Reimagining Ambulatory Design principles, providing a patient-centered, design-driven approach to medicine.
+A 1,479-car parking structure, which also provides 325kW of solar power to the campus, was also included in the project.

-Healthcare projectChanda Center for Health Learn More
+Healthcare projectINOVA Center for Personalized Health Central Facilities Building Renovation & Air Handling Unit Replacement Learn More

-Healthcare projectSamaritan Medical Center Medical Office Building Learn More
+Healthcare projectKaiser Permanente Springfield Replacement Medical Office Building Learn More

 Healthcare projectSchofield Behavioral Health/Dental Clinic Addition Learn More

 Healthcare project2506 Samaritan Medical Office Building and Parking Structure Learn More

 Healthcare projectLucile Packard Children’s Hospital Level 5 Buildout Learn More